OUR MISSION

 Read More

-“We were a family of 4 me and 3 amazing kids with 1 on the way.
-Michael 15 at the time was very active in sports, straight A freshmen student in high school when our world completely changed.
-He became sick and ended up in the hospital to find out he needed 2 brain biopsies.”
+“We were a family of four: me and three amazing kids with one on the way.
+Michael, 15 years old at the time, was very active in sports, and a straight-A freshmen in high school, when our world completely changed.
+He became sick and ended up in the hospital to find out he needed two brain biopsies.”